 Uncover the Macanese Past at G32 Gallery

-While much attention is lavished on Macau’s colonial past and the return to China, the decades in between are a bit of mystery.
-Fill in the blanks with a visit to this small museum inside a typical Macau tenement, where an apartment has been decorated in 1960s style and period fixtures and fittings, You’ll find floral wallpaper, sewing machines, and pastel lampshades.
+While much attention is lavished on Macao’s colonial past and the return to China, the decades in between are a bit of mystery.
+Fill in the blanks with a visit to this small museum inside a typical Macao tenement, where an apartment has been decorated in 1960s style and period fixtures and fittings, You’ll find floral wallpaper, sewing machines, and pastel lampshades.
 It’s a short but fantastic introduction to life in the colony back in the sixties.
 At the time of writing, the museum only had limited opening hours on Saturday and Sunday.

 Who doesn’t love the world’s cuddliest bears?
-Macau is the proud owner of Kai Kai and Xin Xin, a pair of bamboo chomping presents from the mainland.
+Macao is the proud owner of Kai Kai and Xin Xin, a pair of bamboo chomping presents from the mainland.
 The 3000m2 pavilion must be one of the most luxurious bear pads in the world and includes two separate levels for viewing so you won’t be crushed by the crowds.